DanielBakradze/dzmisgul/georgian_learning_enhancement_shapeup.md

 6.  **Modify `src/components/QuizView.tsx`:**
     *   Receive `wordsForCurrentDay` for the quiz.
-    *   Temporarily, after the quiz, navigate back to 'home' or a placeholder.
-Full quiz processing and day advancement will be in Milestone 2.
+    *   After the quiz, it will call a function to process results.
+For this milestone, it can simply navigate back to the home screen.

 7.  **Testing Milestone 1:**
     *   Clicking "Start Learning Cycle" on Home screen should: